 If your child starts wetting the bed again after having been dry for at least 6 months, they are suffering from secondary bed-wetting.

 It is often said that there is a direct link between bedwetting and stress.
 However, it has been proven that this is preceded by a change in behaviour.
 An example of behavioural change is an increased salt intake.
 Like adults, many children that experience stress have an increased appetite for salty snacks.
 Add to this a small bladder and a wet bed is often inevitable.

-There are many other behaviours that may arise from stress.
-In this article we will address this further.
+There are many other behaviours that come from stress.

 Urinary tract infection (UTI)

 When a child has a urinary tract infection, they feel a frequent need to urinate, which makes your child more likely to wet the bed at night.
 Fortunately, a urinary tract infection can be treated with antibiotics.